rubinius/rubinius/web/_includes/instructions.markdown

 #### Notes
-   Currently this only has one use, which is that send_stack_with_splat checks if flags is set to CALL_FLAG_CONCAT which indicase that the splat represents arguments at the beginning rather than the end.
+   Currently this only has one use, which is that send_stack_with_splat checks if flags is set to CALL_FLAG_CONCAT which indicates that the splat represents arguments at the beginning rather than the end.

 <h3><a class="instruction" name="allow_private">allow_private()</a></h3>